 Let’s take a look and discuss five ways that doctors have a financial target painted on their back by the financial industry.
 Hopefully, through this discussion, you will be better aware of how and why people aim to steal a part of the pie that is rightly yours.

 The most obvious reason that doctors have a target on our back is because we are high income earners.
 Even the lowest earning specialties in medicine earn more than $100,000 per year.
 The highest earning specialists earn north of $500,000.

-With the median income in our country resting around $55-60,000, this places a target squarely on our back.
+With the median income in our country resting around $55-60,000.
 For this reason, when the financial industry sees doctors, they see an opportunity to convince you to let go of a little bit of that money.
 You obviously don’t need all of that money.

 Their goal quickly becomes to earn a piece of the pie that you worked so hard to obtain.
 Any work that they put in will likely be worth the effort given your income earning capacity.

 Becoming a board certified physician requires at the very least four years of undergraduate education, four years of medical school, and three years of residency training.
 For many, it involves much more.
 During this time, we work 60-100 hours per week learning our craft.

 Who in this situation has time to learn about financial topics?
 Particularly given that our medical education system has failed to make this a priority despite allowing the government to hand us hundreds of thousands of dollars in student loan debt after they increase tuition prices.

 Because of the limited time that is put towards personal finance topics, doctors often fall prey to the most common financial schemes.
 We purchase whole-life insurance, actively managed hedge funds, and individual securities pitched at us by financial advisors who have “special access” for high-income earners.

 This is why it is so important to get financial advice from financial advisors who meet the gold standard.